Battery economics · two products separated

 Savings product (TOU arbitrage): annual savings = daily cycles × usable kWh × (peak − off-peak rate spread) × 365.
 The battery charges during off-peak hours (cheap grid power or midday solar surplus) and discharges during peak hours.
 Spread × cycles is the daily profit; multiply by 365 for the year.
 Flat-rate utilities have zero spread, so savings collapse to zero.

 Why separate?
-Berkeley Lab data1 documents that after California shifted to net-billing compensation in April 2023, battery attachment on new residential PV jumped from 14% to roughly 60% — homeowners installing batteries as a savings product to capture the midday production they could no longer profitably export.
+Berkeley Lab data1documents California's 2023 battery attachment rate on new residential PV at about 14% — pre-NBT baseline, against a 12% national average.
+After the April 2023 shift to net-billing compensation, attachment has risen markedly: homeowners install batteries as a savings product to capture the midday production they can no longer profitably export.
 Meanwhile in regions with frequent outages but flat utility rates (hurricane states, fire-prone areas), batteries are bought as resilience productswith weak savings cases.
 Same equipment, different buying decisions.
 Conflating them produces payback math that doesn't survive scrutiny.

 For context on why CA shifted: see the net metering vs net billing guide.